Balconing: Causes of the falls

 There is an estimated 15% of cases caused by individuals deliberately jumping off the balconies to the pools.
 However 85% of the falls seem accidental.

-Spanish authorities consider that the culture of turismo de borrachera ("binge-drinking tourism"; tourism with the goal of getting drunk and going wild abroad) in certain countries is the main cause of the falls, along with the age of the participants, the choices made and the high levels of intoxication - arguably aided by the difference in alcohol accessibility between North and South Europe.
+Spanish authorities consider that the culture of turismo de borrachera ("binge-drinking tourism"; tourism with the goal of getting drunk and going wild abroad) in certain countries is the main cause of the falls, along with the age of the participants, the choices made and the high levels of intoxication, arguably aided by the difference in alcohol accessibility between North and South Europe.

-A British report regarding the death of Tom Hughes in 2018 ruled in 2019 that, regardless of the state of intoxication of Tom, the main factor that caused his death was the knee-high wall of a walkway in the Eden Roc apartment complex in Magaluf.
+A British report regarding the death of Tom Hughes in 2018 ruled in 2019 that, regardless of the state of intoxication of Hughes, the main factor that caused his death was the knee-high wall of a walkway in the Eden Roc apartment complex in Magaluf.
 Hughes was one of three Britons to die from falls at the same apartment complex, two of them involving the same low wall.
 The ruling caused outrage in various sectors of the Spanish tourist industry and health sector, and prompted a response from Spain's College of Architects indicating that all the buildings followed the European Safety Regulations for balcony walls, which establish the exact same height for balcony walls as the UK regulations.